The Evolution of Content Quality Criteria

 Findable.
 Does it address SEO requirements with the correct key words, metadata, image tags, etc. I would add: are related assets connected or cross-linked?

 Contextually Relevant and Personalized.
 This is the new baseline standard, it seems to me.
 This means it’s designed or tailored to address a specific context, and the purposes of content users and audiences in that situation.
-This includes, is content in the right forms and formats for delivery channels and user preferences?
+Ask yourself: is content in the right forms and formats for delivery channels and user preferences?
+Dynamically changing content meets this criteria.

 Insightful and Useful.
 This is a notch higher, but a condition for what we call high-performing content.
 Since content serves two masters — users and audiences — usefulness must support both constituents.
 Too often the purpose and needs of content users are overlooked.
 Think of your sales and channel content, for example.